directivegames/drift-base/README.md

 Versioned images are created in this way.
 Simply add a version tag to git and an image with correct version will be built.
 Any image built after this version tag push will export the same version in its root endpoint.

+Note that new tags should only be created on the master branch, or a support/M.m branch for previous Major.minor support versions.

 To create a new version of drift-base run:
 ```bash
 git tag 1.2.3